 What Other Communities Built

 Korean Americans.
-Korean immigrants who arrived in the 1970s and 1980s came with limited English, limited capital, and limited social networks.
-Within a generation, they had built a commercial presence in American cities that was, relative to their population size, astonishing (Light and Bonacich, Immigrant Entrepreneurs, UC Press, 1988).
-The mechanism was not government assistance.
-It was the kye — a rotating credit association where members pool money each month and take turns receiving the full pot to start a business.
+Korean immigrants who reached the United States in the 1970s and 1980s arrived with limited English, scant capital, and thin social networks.
+Within a generation they had assembled a commercial presence in American cities whose scale, relative to their population, stood out sharply (Light and Bonacich, Immigrant Entrepreneurs, UC Press, 1988).
+Government assistance played no part.
+The engine was the kye — a rotating credit association in which members contribute each month and take turns claiming the full sum to open a business.

-This is cooperative economics at its most basic.
-A group of people who cannot individually access capital create a mechanism to collectively generate it.
-Korean American communities set up these associations informally, outside the banking system, and used them to finance grocery stores, dry cleaners, nail salons, and other small businesses.
-Together these built a commercial infrastructure worth billions of dollars.
+Cooperative economics works at its simplest here.
+People without individual access to capital form a shared system to generate funds together.
+Korean American communities established these associations informally, outside the banking system, and directed the money into grocery stores, dry cleaners, nail salons, and other small businesses.
+Together the associations produced a commercial infrastructure worth billions of dollars.

 The Korean American grocery trade in New York City was supported by wholesale purchasing cooperatives.
 These gave individual store owners the buying power of large chains.

 Jewish Americans.
-The economic success of Jewish Americans was built on institutional infrastructure with no parallel in Black American organizational life.
-About 2% of the population, they maintain an outsized share of business ownership, professional achievement, and philanthropy (Wertheimer, The New Jewish Leaders, Brandeis University Press, 2011; Jewish Federations of North America, Annual Financial Reports).
+Institutional infrastructure with no parallel in Black American organizational life built the economic success of Jewish Americans.
+With about 2% of the population, they maintain an outsized share of business ownership along with professional achievement and philanthropy (Wertheimer, The New Jewish Leaders, Brandeis University Press, 2011; Jewish Federations of North America, Annual Financial Reports).

 - 146 community federations raise billions of dollars annually and direct those funds to education, social services, and economic development